Turkish Industry and Business Association

 TÜSİAD, the Turkish Industry and Business Association (Türk Sanayicileri ve İş İnsanları Derneği), is Turkey's top business organization.

 Founded in 1971, TÜSİAD is a voluntary, independent, non-governmental organization dedicated to promoting public welfare through private enterprise.
 TÜSİAD promotes principles of participatory democracy, a competitive market economy, environmental sustainability, and universal freedoms and human rights.
 The Association supports independent research and policy discussions on important social and economic issues in Turkey and abroad.
-TÜSİAD is composed of CEOs and executives from major industrial and services companies in Turkey, including Fortune 500 companies.
-The current Chairman is Simone Kaslowski and the Secretary-General (CEO) is Bahadir Kaleagasi.
+TÜSİAD is composed of CEOs and executives from major industrial and service companies in Turkey, including Fortune 500 companies.
+The current Chairman is Orhan Turan and the Secretary-General is Ebru Dicle.

 About

-TÜSİAD represents more than 4,000 member companies which represent half of the Turkey's value-added; 80% of Turkey’s total foreign trade volume; more than 50% of private sector employment; and 80% of corporate tax revenue.
+TÜSİAD represents more than 4,000 member companies, which represent half of Turkey's value-added, 80% of Turkey’s total foreign trade volume, more than 50% of private sector employment, and 80% of corporate tax revenue.

 Structure

-TÜSİAD headquarters are in Istanbul and there are seven representative offices: Ankara, Brussels, Washington, D.C., Paris, Berlin, Beijing and London.
+TÜSİAD headquarters are in Istanbul, and there are seven representative offices: Ankara, Brussels, Washington, D.C., Paris, Berlin, Beijing, and London.

 TÜSİAD's activities are structured around round tables led by members of the board of directors and 36 working groups.

-TÜSİAD partners with the Brookings Institution, the German Marshall Fund of the United States, and St. Petersburg International Economic Forum (SPIEF).
+TÜSİAD partners with the Brookings Institution, the German Marshall Fund of the United States, and the St. Petersburg International Economic Forum (SPIEF).

 TÜSİAD is a member of the Business and Industry Advisory Committee to the OECD (BIAC), Global Business Coalition, and BusinessEurope.